 The Best Cheap Minimalist Watch? | Timex Fairfield Review

 So, you want a stylish, minimalist watch…but you only have a tight budget?
-I’ve seen many recommending popular minimalist brands like MVMT and Daniel Wellington.
+I’ve seen many recommending popular minimalist watch brands like MVMT and Daniel Wellington.
 However, today I’m covering my pick, the Timex Fairfield.

-The Timex Fairfield is an entry level quartz piece, normally available between £40 and £80.
+Yes, the Timex Fairfield is an entry level quartz piece, normally available between £40 and £80.
 I’d recommend against buying direct from Timex, as sites like Amazon will usually have them listed significantly cheaper.
 This low cost makes these a great fashion watch, as you can realistically purchase two colour variants of these watches for less than £150 total, in most cases.